 If someone receives a traffic infringement notice for the collision that damaged your car, they will likely be the negligent driver.
 You should also take note of whether someone apologises for the accident.
 Saying sorry is another way of admitting liability.

-The circumstances of your accident will help determine who is liable.
+The circumstances of an accident will help determine who is liable.
 You can read more about determining who is at fault in a car accident here.

 What If a Friend or Family Member Crashed My Car?

-If a friend or family member was driving your car when involved in a motor vehicle accident, they could not make an injury claim against you or themselves if they were the at-fault driver.
-However, if the other car’s driver was negligent and occupants of your vehicle were injured, you can claim against the CTP insurer of the at-fault driver.
+If a friend or family member were driving your car when involved in a motor vehicle accident, they could not make an injury claim against you or themselves if they were the at-fault driver.
+However, if the other car’s driver was negligent and occupants of your vehicle were injured, you could have the right to claim against the CTP insurer of the at-fault driver.

-For example, if you were not wearing a seatbelt during a motor vehicle accident, you will have a 25% liability contribution.
+For example, if you were not wearing a seatbelt during a motor vehicle accident, you could have a 25% liability contribution.

-When your friend or family member is prosecuted for drunk or drugged driving, they will be awarded a 50% negligence contribution, regardless of your awareness of their condition at the time.
+When a friend or family member is prosecuted for drunk or drugged driving, they could be awarded a 50% negligence contribution, regardless of your awareness of their condition at the time.

 Liability and Coverage When Someone Else Crashes Your Car in a Car Accident

-How Comprehensive Insurance Influences Liability with Your Insurance Company
+How Comprehensive Insurance Influences Liability with An Insurance Company

 When someone else crashes your car in Australia, it’s crucial to understand how your car insurance policy affects liability.
 Often, comprehensive insurance covers vehicle damage, but various factors determine if coverage applies, such as: